Idol (Norwegian TV series) season 7

 Idol 2013 was the seventh series of Idol held in Norway, broadcast during the spring of 2013.
 Auditions were held in winter 2012/13, and broadcast in January 2013, with the semi-finals broadcast in January/February.
 The first final round was held on Friday February 15 at 20:00 CET, with the grand final being held on May 10, 2013 in Oslo Spektrum.

-It was won by Siri Vølstad Jensen, 17, from Ålgård in Rogaland, with 55% of the votes against runner-up Eirik Søfteland, 24, from Os outside Bergen.
+It was won by Siri Vølstad Jensen, 17, from Ålgård in Rogaland, with 55% of the votes against runner-up Eirik Søfteland, 24, from Os Municipality, outside Bergen.

 Known only as Idol during broadcast, it was the first series to drop the subtitle Jakten på en superstjerne (literal:the hunt for a superstar).